cyberbotics/competition-template/ORGANIZER.md

    - [plugins](plugins): here goes the files for the [HTML robot windows](https://www.cyberbotics.com/doc/reference/robot-window-plugin) and for a [physics plugin](https://www.cyberbotics.com/doc/reference/physics-plugin) if needed.
    - [protos](protos): if you need extra [PROTOs](https://www.cyberbotics.com/doc/reference/proto), you can add them in this folder.
    - [worlds](worlds): it's where your world file will go.
 In benchmarks only one world file will be accessible to the online testing and automated evaluation (which you will define in [step 7.](#benchmark-specific-files)).
-      - Make sure that inside the world file the supervisor node has the "synchronization" field set to TRUE and the **Robot node** has its **"synchronization" field set to FALSE**.
+      - Make sure that inside your world file the **Robot node** of the robot controlled by the participants has its **"synchronization" field set to FALSE**.
       - Note that on [webots.cloud](https://webots.cloud), the listing title of the benchmark and its hover description are defined in the Webots world file: more specifically, the **WorldInfo** node has a "title" and an "info" field which are parsed when submitting the world file to [webots.cloud](https://webots.cloud).

 6. In order for the automated script to recover the competitors' score correctly, the supervisor controller needs to print the final performance of the robot controller in the format "performance:SCORE" (only the SCORE part needs to be changed, which should be a float number).